Althorix50/LocuSense_repo/home-assistant/lora/README.md

 > ⚠️ This README only covers the **LoRaWAN path**.
 Matter/Thread and the ESP32‑C6
 > firmware are documented separately in the Matter README.

+If you decide to run the **Matter over Thread** workflow instead, jump to the [Home Assistant Matter guide](../matter/README.md) which covers ESP32-C6 commissioning, Thread network setup and dashboard examples that complement the LoRaWAN flow described here.

 ---

 ## 1. Requirements